Listed below are the previous releases of ALPHACAM, to view what features where introduced in each of the releases click the buttons below.

-- The use of Guide Curves support provides precize directional control of the machining direction to maximize surface finish and control over the number of offset passes helps target specific areas of the part
+- The use of Guide Curves support provides precise directional control of the machining direction to maximize surface finish and control over the number of offset passes helps target specific areas of the part

 Solid Viewing Support for All Modules/Levels

-- Solid bodies contained within Alphacam drawings are now visible and maintained in all Alphacam product levels, including Alphacad and the new Alphacam Shop Floor Editor (formerly Alphaview+).
-This prevents loss of data when working between multiple levels of Alphacam as well as enhanced realism when checking parts on the shop floor.
+- Solid bodies contained within ALPHACAM drawings are now visible and maintained in all ALPHACAM product levels, including Alphacad and the new ALPHACAM Shop Floor Editor (formerly Alphaview+).
+This prevents loss of data when working between multiple levels of ALPHACAM as well as enhanced realism when checking parts on the shop floor.

-Refreshed Alphacam APM User Interface
+Refreshed ALPHACAM APM User Interface

-- The Alphacam Automated Parametric Manufacturing (APM) user interface has been updated to coincide with Alphacam’s core look and feel.
+- The ALPHACAM Automated Parametric Manufacturing (APM) user interface has been updated to coincide with ALPHACAM’s core look and feel.
 This includes updated toolbars and graphics, as well as support for visual themes and large icons.